Music

 In Year 4, all children start to play the ukulele and read TAB.

 In Years 5 and 6, all children get the chance to learn to play both the recorder and the ukulele as well as beginning to read standard staff notation.
-They also are able to start composing their own music using Garageband.
+They will also start to compose their own music using Garageband.

 Instrumental Mapping